Financial Crimes – What is it exactly ?

 Scams or confidence tricks

 A scam is a dishonest plan of cheating multiple entities.
-Scams generally large value financial damages.
+Scams are generally large scale financial damages.
 Regulators calling customers to take out insurance or fake call centers shopping for credentials are all examples of scams.

 Tax evasion